Constraining Hamiltonians from chiral effective field theory with neutron-star data: Emulators for Dense Matter and Neutron Star Structure

+For a given set of LECs, the PMM allows us to calculate the neutron-matter energy per particle at 0.12, 0.16, 0.24, 0.32, 0.48~fm$^{-3}$.
+We then use the nuclear meta-model~\cite{Margueron:2017eqc,Margueron:2017lup} to extend the PMM output to neutron-star matter.
+The meta-model describes the energy per particle of nuclear matter at various densities and asymmetries in terms of the nuclear empirical parameters (NEPs), defined by Taylor expansions of the energy per particle in symmetric nuclear matter and of the symmetry energy around nuclear saturation density.
 We first generate a set of symmetric-matter parameters.
 We fix $E_{\rm sat} = -16$~MeV and $n_{\rm sat} = 0.16$~fm$^{-3}$, and sample $K_{\rm sat}$, $Q_{\rm sat}$, and $Z_{\rm sat}$ from the following Gaussian distributions: $K_{\rm sat}=227\pm18$~MeV, $Q_{\rm sat}=-172\pm243$~MeV, and $Z_{\rm sat}=1287\pm1499$~MeV~\cite{Somasundaram:2020chb}.
 We then sample a set of six spectral LECs $d_{11}$, $d_{22}$, $d_{3}$, $d_{4}$, $d_{6}$, and $d_{7}$ from the posteriors of Ref.~\cite{Somasundaram:2023sup}, and use the PMM to generate a neutron-matter EOS.
 With both curves specified, we fit the meta-model, and generate an EOS in beta equilibrium.
 For all models, we attach the crust of Douchin and Haensel~\cite{Douchin:2001sv} below 0.08~fm$^{-3}$ following the approach outlined in Ref.~\cite{Koehn:2024set}.
 Therefore, each meta-model EOS depends on a set of 9 parameters.

 Because we cannot expect the nucleonic description of dense matter to be valid at the highest densities reached in the cores of NSs, we transition from the meta-model to a speed-of-sound extension~\cite{Tews:2018iwm,Greif:2018njt,Somasundaram:2021clp} at a transition density $n_{\rm tr}=2n_0$.
 We sample values of the squared speed of sound, $c_i^2$, uniformly between $10^{-5}$ and 1 on a density grid ranging from $3n_0$ to $6n_0$ in steps of $n_0$.
 We then connect these points by linear speed-of-sound segments and choose the speed of sound to be constant after the last density point.
 Finally, we connect the speed-of-sound model to the meta model and construct the EOS at all densities up to $12n_0$.
 Each final EOS is, therefore, described by a total of 13 parameters.
+We have tested that increasing the number of speed-of-sound parameters does not significantly affect our results, which is in agreement with previous findings~\cite{Somasundaram:2024ykk}.
+This is because the inference presented in this work is mostly sensitive to properties of light to medium-mass NSs which do not probe the EOS at the hightest densities.